capport-wg/7710bis/README.md

    o  option-code: The Captive-Portal DHCPv6Option (103) (two octets)

-   o  option-len: The length, in octets of the URI.
+   o  option-len: The unsigned 16-bit length, in octets, of the URI.

    o  URI: The URI for the captive portal API endpoint to which the user
       should connect (encoded following the rules in [RFC3986]).

    See [RFC7227], Section 5.7 for more examples of DHCP Options with URIs.
+See [RFC8415], Section 21.1 for more on the format of IPv6 DHCP options.

    Note that the URI parameter is not null terminated.